Happy New Year, hockey fans.

 “How much less — that’s a question that will be answered at a certain time,” he told Kaplan.
 “I think something that’s fair will be able to be worked out both ways.
 As long as they want me, I think something could be done, realistically.”

-Like the Capitals and their goaltending, the Bruins could find themselves in a tough spot with expansion draft considerations among skaters – especially considering they locked up forward Charlie Coyle last month.
+Like the Capitals and their goaltending, the Bruins could find themselves in a tough spot with expansion draft considerations among skaters – especially considering they locked up forward Charlie Coyle earlier this season.

 7. Evgenii Dadonov, RW, Florida Panthers